cortexproject/cortex/docs/configuration/arguments.md

    If set to true, will cause the querier to cache query results.
 The cache will be used to answer future, overlapping queries.
 The query frontend calculates extra queries required to fill gaps in the cache.

+- `-querier.forward-headers-list`

+   Request headers to be forwarded to downstream via query_range middleware.
+Multiple headers may be specified.
+Defaults to empty.

 - `-frontend.max-cache-freshness`

    When caching query results, it is desirable to prevent the caching of very recent results that might still be in flux.
 Use this parameter to configure the age of results that should be excluded.